 The Little Sound Machines is a sound installation consisting of a series of both mechanical and digital machines that are connected to an AI network.
-Three AIs form the central brain of the network.
-Through learning from and influencing each other, the AIs construct the musical phrases that are then played out through a series of sound-generating machines.
-The music generated by the AI is also presented on a series of television screens that visualizes both the AI data and audio, as well as machine logic and behavior to the audience.
+Three ML models form the central brain of the network.
+Through learning from and influencing each other, the models construct the musical phrases that are then played out through a series of sound-generating machines.

-The Little Sound Machines are made from found objects, up-cycled and spare parts.
+The Little Sound Machines are made constructed from found objects, up-cycled components, and spare parts.

 Testing Little Sound Machines with machine learning module.